MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/text-resume.md

 2. Replace all live links with url's.
 3. Reformat the resume so it us easy to read in a text only format.

 If the site asks for an attachment as well as a copy/paste, use your text-only resume for the copy/paste, and the pdf as the attachment.
+Some sites show the reviewer the text-only resume before the pdf.

 **Example project description in text-only format**